 Lead people to the water, but don’t make them drink - A lot of people think I make people do this or force people to participate.
 In fact I’ve seen people try to emulate what we do and fail miserably.
 No-one is made to do anything they don’t want to at our events, which is one of the secrets.
 This sounds like a really simple idea but it works, suitably led and facilitated and with suitable safeguards installed at the outset.

 Choice, Choice, Choice - We always bring much more equipment than is really needed.
 But this provides choice for people and allows them to engage at a level of their own choosing.

 Work inside the client / customer’s wish list – During the ‘aftershow jam session’ we took requests from the floor and then worked the songs up with the people.
 This is only possible if you have an enormous repertoire and was the main reason I chose Masterclass for this event.
 Involvement and participation breeds engagement.
 In the event, we ended up playing a whole hour longer than our agreed time with the company, after which time they still wanted more.

 We’ve done similar things for a wide range of companies and organisations.
 To arrange your next staff engagement or conference event with a big difference, please get in touch.
 Watch out for an exclusive interview with a master of improvisation and creativity – Mr George Clinton, pictured above – coming soon.

-About the Blogger: Peter Cook leads The Academy of Rock - Keynote events with a difference and Human Dynamics - Business and organisation development, training and coaching.
-Contact via firstname.lastname@example.org or +44 (0) 7725 927585.
-Check out our online Business and Music programme for FREE via The Music of Business Online.
+About the Author: Peter Cook leads The Academy of Rock - Keynote events with a difference and Human Dynamics - Business and organisation development, training and coaching.
+Contact via firstname.lastname@example.org 07725 927585